CurveDocs/curve-docs/docs/LLAMMA/amm.md

         ```

 ### `max_band`
 !!! description "`AMM.max_band() -> int256:`"

     Getter for the maximum band.
-All bands above this one are definitely empty. `max_band` gets updated when users deposit or withdraw from the AMM. for further informations see LINK HERE
+All bands above this one are definitely empty.

     Returns: maximum band (`int256`).